Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-\textit{Numerical estimation}--We propose a polarization measurement to detect the magnon OAM.
-While the polarization induced by magnon orbital motion cancels out in the bulk, a net polarization density $\bm{p}$ should be detectable along the edges~\cite{Gyungchoon_NanoLetter_20242024}.
-Note the Eq.~\eqref{eq:P_AC} corresponds to the total polarization $\bm{P}=\bm{p} A_m d_m$, where $A_m$ the unit cell area.
+\textit{Numerical estimation.}---We propose a polarization measurement to detect the magnon OAM.
+While the polarization induced by the magnon orbital motion cancels out in the bulk, a net polarization density $\bm{p}$ should be detectable on the edges~\cite{Gyungchoon_NanoLetter_20242024}.
+Note that Eq.~\eqref{eq:P_AC} corresponds to the total polarization $\bm{P}=\bm{p} A_m d_m$, where $A_m$ is the unit cell area.
 Although we are studying a 2D honeycomb lattice, it's reasonable to consider the thickness $d_m\approx 0.5\ \rm nm$ to be the typical interlayer distance of Van der Waals materials.
-For FM magnon at room temperature with $D=0.05$ meV, the OAM amplitude is around $L\approx 4\times10^{-7}\ \rm m^2/s$, which results in a polarization density $\bm{p}$ on the order of $10^{-4}\ {\rm C/m^2}$, provided a typical energy scale of eV for spin-orbit coupling ~\cite{Liu_2011_PRL,Gyungchoon_NanoLetter_20242024,Jing_PRL_2023}.
-As for AFM magnons, in the absence of $B_z$, the two magnon bands remain degenerate, leading to a vanishing magnon OAM.
-A finite magnetic field is required to break the degeneracy for a nonzero OAM.
-At room temperature with $D=0.05$ meV and $B_z=-1\ \rm T$, the polarization density $\bm{p}$ is at the order of $10^{-5}\ {\rm C/m^2}$, which gives an effective magnetoelectric polarizability $\alpha_{\rm eff}\equiv |\bm{p}/B_z|$ on the order of $10^{-5}\ {\rm C/m^2\cdot T}$.
-For comparison, the quantized topological magnetoelectric polarizability $\alpha_{\theta}=\theta e^2/2\pi h$ of the axion insulator ($\theta=\pi$) is of the same order as $\alpha_{\rm eff}$, highlighting the potential significance of the magnon-OAM-induced magnetoelectric effect.
+For FM magnon at room temperature with $D=0.05$ meV, the OAM amplitude is around $L\approx 4\times10^{-7}\ \rm m^2/s$, which results in a polarization density $\bm{p}$ on the order of $10^{-4}\ {\rm C/m^2}$, provided a typical spin-orbit coupling of eV scale~\cite{Liu_2011_PRL,Gyungchoon_NanoLetter_20242024,Jing_PRL_2023}.
+As for the AFM magnons, a finite magnetic field is required to break the degeneracy of the two bands for a nonzero OAM.
+At room temperature, with $D=0.05$ meV and $B_z=-1\ \rm T$, the polarization density $\bm{p}$ is on the order of $10^{-5}\ {\rm C/m^2}$, which gives an effective magnetoelectric polarizability $\alpha_{\rm eff}\equiv |\bm{p}/B_z|$ on the order of $10^{-5}\ {\rm C/m^2\cdot T}$.
+For comparison, the quantized topological magnetoelectric polarizability $\alpha_{\theta}=\theta e^2/2\pi h$ of an axion insulator ($\theta=\pi$) is of the same order as $\alpha_{\rm eff}$, highlighting the significance of the magnon-OAM-induced magnetoelectric effect.